sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/2_Understanding_the_basics/34_Parsing_Request_bodies.md

 # 34. Parsing Request bodies
-Created Tuesday 14 February 2023 at 06:44 pm
+Created Thursday 16 February 2023 at 09:10 am

 # Situation
 With the `http` module, the request param doesn't have anything like `request.data`.
 Instead, the incoming data is sent as a stream.